hanmosh/syllabase/README.md

 ## How to run
 - navigate to the `Syllabase` folder
 - run `npm run dev`
 - the app will show up at http://localhost:5173/
+- username: j@calpoly.edu
+- password: password123

 ## Tasks
 1. Imagine you're a newly hired professor at Cal Poly looking to build out your curriculum for Baking 101.
 Use Syllabase to find and save a Baking 101 course at Cal Poly.